Members Voluntary Liquidation (MVL) - Advice on ending the life of a solvent company and the tax benefits

 Also if Business Asset Disposal Relief, formerly known as Entrepreneurs Relief, is available then the tax charged could be as low at 10%.

-Purnells have developed a guide to Members Voluntary Liquidations, which will assist your understanding.
+Purnells have developed a guide to Members Voluntary Liquidations, which will assist your understanding of the process.

 Why use a Members Voluntary Liquidation?